kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 ### Component lifecycle { #component-lifecycle }

-By default, all components are singletons through the constructor.
+By default, all components are created as singletons through a constructor or a factory method during initialization.
 If you need to do some actions when the component is initialized, or before it is released, you must implement `Lifecycle` interface:

 ```java